 For typing, the ergonomic keyboard has been styled to accommodate comfort and convenience.
 However, for connecting devices, there is only one USB 3.0 port, a mini DisplayPort, a microSDXC card reader, and a mic/headphone jack.

 Microsoft has managed to make space for a 20% larger battery in this model than the previous ones.
 This means nothing but an improvement in the overall battery timing.
 As opposed to the claims made by the makers, though, it lasts between 6 to 7 hours.

-Are you up for a 4K experience?
+Are you looking for a 4K experience in your quest to the best laptop for computer science students?
 If yes, then you’d surely love this beast from Dell.

 Don’t worry about its performance because it is packed with high-end specifications.
 The Dell XPS 15 stands tall shoulder-to-shoulder with MacBook 15, but there are certain aspects where you’d want to choose the latter one.
 But if you’re only into windows laptops, then Dell XPS 15 could serve you well because in every aspect of it is revered as a polished form of its predecessor.